Working together to create quieter and safer waters for the whales

 Swiftsure Bank is a known foraging area within the critical habitat of southern resident killer whales, which are listed as endangered in both Canada and the United States.
 Both countries’ governments have identified underwater noise generate from ships as one of the key threats to killer whales due to its interference with their ability to hunt, navigate and communicate via echolocation.

-To reduce the impacts of commercial shipping on at-risk whales in this key foraging area, the Vancouver Fraser Port Authority-led Enhancing Cetacean Habitat and Observation (ECHO) Program is coordinating a voluntary vessel slowdown trial at Swiftsure Bank in collaboration with government agencies, Indigenous communities, the marine transportation industry, and environmental groups.
-During the voluntary slowdown trial, vessels transiting the inbound and outbound shipping lanes at Swiftsure Bank are encouraged to slow down when safe to do so.
+To reduce the impacts of commercial shipping on at-risk whales in this key foraging area, the Vancouver Fraser Port Authority-led Enhancing Cetacean Habitat and Observation (ECHO) Program is coordinating a voluntary ship slowdown at Swiftsure Bank in collaboration with government agencies, Indigenous communities, the marine transportation industry, and environmental groups.
+During the voluntary slowdown, vessels transiting the inbound and outbound shipping lanes at Swiftsure Bank are encouraged to slow down when safe to do so.

-The Swiftsure Bank voluntary inbound and outbound vessel slowdown trial is one of three underwater noise reduction initiatives coordinated by the ECHO Program in the Salish Sea.
+The Swiftsure Bank voluntary ship slowdown is one of three underwater noise reduction initiatives coordinated by the ECHO Program.
 Since 2017, these initiatives have encouraged thousands of ship operators to slow down or stay distanced in southern resident killer whale critical habitat, helping to reduce underwater sound intensity by up to 55% in key foraging areas.

-About the 2022 voluntary ship slowdown trial at Swiftsure Bank
+About the 2023 voluntary ship slowdown at Swiftsure Bank

-This year, the Swiftsure Bank slowdown area has been extended to include both the outbound and inbound shipping lanes, a total distance of 23 nautical miles.
+The Swiftsure Bank slowdown will take effect across both the outbound and inbound shipping lanes, a total distance of 23 nautical miles.

-The slowdown will run from June 1 to October 31, 2022.
-Once the slowdown is in effect, large commercial ships transiting inbound and outbound through Swiftsure Bank are asked to voluntarily slow down to the below speeds:
+The slowdown will run from June 1 to October 31, 2023.
+Once the slowdown is in effect, large commercial ships transiting inbound and outbound through Swiftsure Bank are asked to voluntarily slow down to the below speeds, when it is safe and operationally feasible to do so:

 - 14.5 knots or less through the water for vehicle carriers, cruise ships and container vessels